When our clients win - we win

 Employment Lawyer Explains

 California is an "at-will" employment state.
-In general, "at-will" employment means that an employer can terminate an employee for a good reason, a bad reason, or no reason, but not for an illegal reason.
+In general, "at-will" employment means that an employer can terminate an employee for any reason or no reason, but not for an illegal reason.
 For example, where an employer's termination of an employee violates a law or statute, or that termination goes against public policy.
-If you believe your employer terminated you because of your race, color, national origin, gender, religion, age, disability, sex, gender, sexual orientation, marital status, or military status, you should talk to an employment lawyer.
-Additionally, if you believe your employer terminated your employment because you engaged in a protected activity such as complaining about unpaid wages, or for filing a complaint about harassment, discrimination or retaliation, you should speak with an employment lawyer.
+If you believe your employer terminated you because of your race, color, national origin, religion, age, disability, sex, sexual orientation, marital status, or military status, you should talk to an employment lawyer.

 In California, proving retaliation frequently requires showing that a) you engaged in a protected activity, b) your employer took action against you, and c) your employer terminated your job because of these actions.